vivienneprince/NBClassifier-LoL/README.md

 Run LoL_NB_Demo.py

 # Gaussian Naive Bayes Classifier Demo
-A Naive Bayes Classifier implemented in python using only numpy and pandas packages.
-With small adjustments, this code can be used to preform NB classification on any dataset using only the numerical features (binary is ok).
+Naive Bayes classifier implemented in python using numpy and pandas (+joblib parallel and tqdm) packages.
+With some adjustments, this code can be used to perform classification on any dataset using only numerical features (binary & multiclass).

 It is currently configured to predict League of Legends game outcomes using information from the first 10 minutes of the game.